rmkelley/rmkelley.github.io/twitter.md

 FROM dorian
 GROUP BY geoid is not null

---This adds a column to Novemeber that is its total tweets.
+--This adds a column to November that is its total tweets.
 ALTER TABLE november ADD COLUMN novtweet integer;
 select count(status_id) as novtweet, geoid
 FROM november
 GROUP BY geoid

---This adds a column to my counties that is equal to the total november tweets, seperated by county.
+--This adds a column to my counties that is equal to the total november tweets, separated by county.
 ALTER TABLE counties ADD COLUMN novcount integer;
 update counties
 set novcount= a